MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-aad.md

 **Step 3: [Verify the apps are configured to use access and session controls](#portal)**

 **Step 4: [Test the deployment](#test)**

-> [!NOTE]
-> To deploy Conditional Access App Control for Azure AD apps, you need a valid [license for Azure AD Premium P1](https://docs.microsoft.com/azure/active-directory/license-users-groups) as well as a Cloud App Security license.

 ## Step 1: Create an Azure AD conditional access test policy <a name="add-azure-ad"></a>